jkmnt/htmf/docs/docs/lint.md

 There are a few things to be aware of:

-- The html5lib makes a distinction between complete HTML document and fragment.
+- The html5lib makes a distinction between HTML document and fragment.
 Well-formed document should contain the `#!html <!DOCTYPE html><html>...</html>` tags.
 Use `ht.document` function to wrap the top-level template.
 Use `ht.m` for the partials/components.

 - html5lib will complain for some standalone fragments invalid outside of the parent tags.
 Notable example is the `#!html <tr>` tags allowed only inside `#!html <table>`.
   Use the magic comment above the markup function to define the scopes: